 The key is being able to reconcile the inventory levels of your products with customer demand and establish the rate of turnover (the number of days your products sit on the shelves before they are sold to the ultimate consumer).

 It is important to reconcile each item of stock with customer demand to avoid incurring overstocking or understocking costs.
 By overstocking, you risk:

 - Incurring high insurance costs as you need to protect the goods from damage or theft.

 - Incurring high storage and maintenance costs.

 - Incurring high disposal costs due to stock getting obsolete or damaged

 - Having much of your cash resources tied up in unsellable stock.
 These financial resources spent buying stock could have been better spent elsewhere.

 Looking at the other side of the coin, by understocking you also risk:

-# Monitor your security: Sometimes it could be that there is massive understocking due to stock leaving the organisation through the back door.
-There is need to tighten up security controls to minimise chances of inventory getting stolen or sold at knock-down prices by employees.
+Monitor your security: Sometimes it could be that there is massive understocking due to stock leaving the organization through the back door.
+There is need to tighten up security controls to minimize chances of inventory getting stolen or sold at knock-down prices by employees.

-How else can an organisation manage its inventory (stock)?
+How else can an organization manage its inventory (stock)?